-There are four major types of checks issued by banks, all four of which can be deposited in an ATM, including personal checks, third-party checks, cashier’s checks, and foreign checks.
+There are five major types of checks that can be deposited in an ATM, including:

 However, not all check types are created equal, and your bank may require some additional information from you before making the funds from the check available.

 Below, learn what types of checks you can deposit in an ATM and how to treat each differently.